-Recently, some impactful events took place affecting the national condo market.
+Recently, some notable events took place affecting the national condo market.

 In a rare bi-partisan move, Congress voted to ease FHA financing restrictions for condo buyers.

-That’s huge news for anyone looking to buy, sell, or a condo.
+That’s huge news for anyone looking to buy, sell, or rent a condo.

 Here’s what you need to know…